kaedwen/webrtc/README.md

 # Webrtc streamer based on golang (pion) and gstreamer

-This project demonstrates who to stream any source (thanks to gstreamer) in a webrtc session using golang pion to a webrtc client (angular).
+This project demonstrates how to stream any source (thanks to gstreamer) in a webrtc session using golang pion to a webrtc client (angular).

 ## build locally